Learning extremal graphical structures in high dimensions: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec:back} contains necessary background information on multivariate extreme value distributions in general and H\"usler--Reiss distributions in particular.
-The estimation methodology is described in detail in Section~\ref{sec:metho}.
-Section~\ref{sec:theory} contains all theoretical results while finite-sample performance of the proposed methods is illustrated in a simulation study in Section~\ref{sec:sims}.
-Illustrations on two real data sets are provided in Section~\ref{sec:appl}, and potential extensions and directions for future work are described in Section~\ref{sec:future}.
-Some additional numerical results as well as all proofs are delegated to the Supplementary Material.
+Section~\ref{sec:back} contains necessary background information on multivariate extreme value theory, H\"usler--Reiss distributions and extremal graphical models.
+Empirical extremal variograms and their statistical properties, in particular our main concentration result, are studied in Section~\ref{sec:empvariogen}.
+Our estimation methodology for H\"usler--Reiss graphical models is described in detail and finite-sample performance guarantees are stated in Section~\ref{sec:metho}.
+The proposed methods are illustrated through a simulation study in Section~\ref{sec:sims} and the analysis of a real data set in Section~\ref{sec:appl}.
+Finally, potential extensions and directions for future work are explored in Section~\ref{sec:future}.
+Additional numerical results, a second data application and all proofs are delegated to the Supplementary Material.
 All references to sections, results, equations, etc.~starting with the letter ``S'' are pointing to this supplement.

 The methods of this paper are implemented in the R package \texttt{graphicalExtremes} and all numerical results and figures can be reproduced using the code on \url{https://github.com/sebastian-engelke/extremal_graph_learning}.